Helping you choose the type of editing required for your book …

 For a short story, it’s not uncommon for an editor to do a developmental edit, line edit, and copy edit all at the same time.
 For a novel, however, if you are planning on all three levels you need to keep things in order.
 It doesn’t make any sense to have a copy edit done before a developmental edit if the latter turns up some major flaws that require rewriting multiple scenes.

-Let’s now look at the three types in more detail in terms of what our Editing Service team can offer.
+Let’s now look at the three types in more detail in terms of what my editing services offer.

 Basic editing – copy editing and proofreading